trimstray/mkchain/README.md

         alt="Master">
 </p>

-### Certificate chain
+### Certificate Chain

-In order to create a valid chain, you must provide the tool with all the necessary certificates.
+In order to create a valid chain, you must provide the tool with all the necessary certificates (if you set directory for `-i|--in` param).
 It will be:

 - **Server Certificate**
 - **Intermediate CAs** and **Root CAs**

 This is very important because without it you will not be able to determine the beginning and end of the chain.

+  > If you set only certificate file as a `-i|--in` value, `sslmerge` automatically download all necessary certificates.

 However, if you look inside the generated chain after generating with `sslmerge`, you will not find the root certificate there.